hotchemi/tiamat/README.md

 [![Build Status](https://travis-ci.org/hotchemi/tiamat.svg?branch=master)](https://travis-ci.org/hotchemi/tiamat)

-Tiamat is an Android library that generates **Reactive SharedPreferences** code.
+Tiamat is an Android library generates **Reactive SharedPreferences** code.

 ### Motivation

 - `SharedPreferences` tends to be a mess during a long development history.
-  - We need a way to manage keys like POJO.
+  - We need a way to manage keys effectively like database definition in ORM.
-- `SharedPreferences` is just a data so that we wanna deal with them as `Observable` or `Action`.
+- `SharedPreferences` is just a data so that we wanna deal with them as `Observable` or `Action` of RxJava.

 ## Usage